r190577-cmyk/Vocal-Deliver/README.md

 Just download the HTML file and open it in any web browser.
 The project will run automatically — no setup required.

+## ▶ How to Test the Project

+1. Download and open the HTML file in a web browser.
+2. Click on the 📞 Phone icon in the interface.
+3. Follow the on-screen instructions to start testing the features.

 # Food Delivery Accessibility System